 The Fear of Going Out

 One of the main post-lockdown anxieties is the fear of going out (FOGO).
 This refers simply to a phobia of leaving the house.
-Before the lockdown, many people had “fear of missing out” (FOMO) – a phenomenon experienced when someone felt they believed they would miss out on social activities.
+Before the lockdown, many people had a “fear of missing out” (FOMO) – a phenomenon experienced when someone felt they believed they would miss out on social activities.
 However, now it seems they feel the reverse.

 Anxiety that comes after a lockdown, or “post-lockdown anxiety,” as it has come to be known, is a fear or worry that emerged after lockdown procedures ended.
 Even though lockdowns have been eased in nearly all countries worldwide, a recent survey revealed that more than 60% of Britons felt uneasy about the idea of returning to bars and restaurants, utilising public transportation, or attending a sizable gathering such as a sporting event.

 Over 40% would say they would be reluctant to go to the stores or to send their children to school when lockdown measures were lifted.
 Over 30% reported that they would be anxious about going to work or seeing friends.
-Most Americans, Australians and the British have complied with the lockdown, according to survey data, not because they were required to by the government, but rather because they did not want to contract or transmit the virus.
+Most Americans, Australians, and the British have complied with the lockdown, according to survey data, not because they were required to by the government, but rather because they did not want to contract or transmit the virus.

 Anxiety UK has stated that nearly 67% of the respondents to their most recent survey reported feeling more anxious just thinking about the lifting or loosening of COVID-19 limitations.
-Mental health practitioners are observing that worry over leaving the house and day to day living has risen sharply.
+Mental health practitioners are observing that worry over leaving the house and day-to-day living has risen sharply.

 After being confined to being inside for a long lockdown period, going outside might feel quite unnatural and strange.
 Many people may feel uncertain of taking part in things they have not done in a while.
-Examples of scenarios that could make people anxious or overly concerned include riding crowded public transportation, and having face-to-face business meetings.
+Examples of scenarios that could make people anxious or overly concerned include riding crowded public transportation and having face-to-face business meetings.
 As we recently covered in our piece on the advantages of working from home for mental health, many people have now become used to this.

 Fear of leaving the house is defined as agoraphobia in medical terminology and where this occurs it may be advisable to seek professional assistance.
-Agoraphobia is characterised by an intense fear of being in a place, or circumstances from which you believe it would be impossible to leave or escape in a hurry.
+Agoraphobia is characterised by an intense fear of being in a place or circumstances from which you believe it would be impossible to leave or escape in a hurry.